Dealing with mixed feelings and depression after an abortion

 For many women who’ve had an abortion, the key is to keep on talking to all those people who’ve helped you this far.
 Don’t be embarrassed that you’re turning to them again, or worry they’ll think you’ve made the wrong decision because you feel this way.
 They’ll want to help.

 However, you may feel happier talking to someone outside the situation.
 If you want to talk in confidence to a post-abortion counsellor, you can get in touch with Brook.
-They can be of help at any stage, no matter how long ago you had the abortion.
+They can help at any stage, no matter how long ago you had the abortion.

 If you’re feeling upset after an abortion, this is likely to be only temporary.
 But occasionally, such feelings can last longer, or perhaps get stronger if they were there beforehand anyway.
 If you think you’re starting to feel depressed, you may need to seek help from your doctor or from a counsellor to help you deal with these feelings.